andrewsolis/LLVM-tutorial/README.md

     * Once complete we can add the module to the JIT using `addModule`
     * once added we need a pointer to the final generated code using `findSymbol` and pass in the name of the top level function: `__anon_expr`
     * We then get the memory address of the `__anon_expr` function using `getAddress()`
-        * Since we LLVM JIT compiler matches the native platform ABI, we can just cast the result pointer to a function pointer of that type and call it directly
+        * Since the LLVM JIT compiler matches the native platform ABI, we can just cast the result pointer to a function pointer of that type and call it directly
         * This means there is no difference between the JIT compiled code and native machine code that is statically linked in our application
-    * Once finished, since we don't support re-evaluation of top-level expressions, we move the module from the JIT when were'e done
+    * Once finished, since we don't support re-evaluation of top-level expressions, we move the module from the JIT when we are done

 Try it out now!